 Note: We tested PureVPN using their standard OpenVPN implementation.
-We tested ExpressVPN with their new Lightway protocol, which is significantly faster than their own OpenVPN implementation.
-At this time, PureVPN does not support WireGuard, Lightway, or any of the newer (faster) VPN protocols.
+We tested ExpressVPN with their new Lightway protocol, which is generally faster than their own OpenVPN implementation.
+At this time, PureVPN does not support WireGuard, Lightway, or any of the newer (and faster) VPN protocols.

 First we tested the two services using their United States servers.

 PureVPN server in the United States: 59 Mbps

 This is not a very good result at all when you remember that we were testing on a 500 Mbps connection.
 Now let’s see if ExpressVPN is faster than PureVPN for this location.